tiger31/i3blocks-arrows/README.md

 edge=(15 80)
 icon=(1 2 3)
 ```
-If none of values edge values mathes, it uses last one array element.
+If none of edge values mathes, it uses last one array element.

 Complete example, my battary config: